-& GOOD LUCK Your friend, Norman H. Hooten Sheriff, Kinney County of Dance presented "Babes in Toyland", a recital, starring graduating senior, Shay Bolner as Contrary Mary.
-The presentation began with a Solo performance by Jo Lee Jones as she entertained the audience with two hit songs, one are: Michelle Melancon, Laura
+The dancers of the Beverly School of Dance presented "Babes in Toyland", a recital, starring graduating senior, Shay Bolner as Contrary Mary.
+The presentation began with a Solo performance by Jo Lee Jones as she entertained the audience with two hit songs, one being "My Favorite Things."

-"Babes in Toyland" by Jennifer Pasanski Molly Montalvo.
-The dancers of the Beverly School being "My Favorite Things."
 Scene one began in the Village Square in Mother Goose Village.
 An engagement party for Tom-Tom Piper and Contrary Mary was in progress.
 Village Square performers were: Shay Bolner, Laura Vasquez, Laura Rubio, Lisa Hale, Leslie Fernandez, Frances Schaper, Lisa Bolner, Brandy White, Melissa Salas and Claudia Tijerina.
 Mother Goose was played by Brandy White.